How To Get Rid of Damp – The Big Guide

 How Permagard Can Help

 We know that damp can take many forms.
-If you can’t find the information that you needed in this guide for tackling damp then give us a call.
+If you can’t find the information that you need in this guide for tackling damp, then give us a call on 0117 982 3282.
 We are more than happy to discuss your issues and find a solution so you can enjoy a damp-free home.

-With more than 30 years’ of experience in the damp proofing industry, we have the expert knowledge that you need.
-We can offer non-partial advice on the damp proofing products available.
+With more than 35 years’ experience in the damp proofing industry, we have the expert knowledge that you need.
+We can offer impartial advice on the damp proofing products available.
 Contact us now for more information.

 If you are purchasing a property, here are some tips on how to spot damp when buying a new home.